Welcome to today's edition of the Rush 24-7 podcast.

 Clinton NSA eavedropped on U.S. calls during the 1990s.

-Under President Clinton, the National Security Agency monitored millions of private phone calls placed by U.S. citizens and citizens of other countries under a super secret program codenamed Echelon.
+Under President Clinton, the National Security Agency monitored millions of private phone calls placed by U.S. citizens and citizens of other countries under a super-secret program codenamed Echelon.

-When it secretly authorized the NSA to eavesdrop on Americans and others inside the U.S. to search for evidence of terrorist activity without obtaining court-approved warrants.
+On Friday, the New York Times suggested that the Bush administration has instituted a major shift in American intelligence gathering practices when it secretly authorized the NSA to eavesdrop on Americans and others inside the U.S. to search for evidence of terrorist activity without obtaining court-approved warrants.

 But in fact, the NSA had been monitoring private telephone conversations on a much larger scale throughout the 90s, all of it done without a court order, let alone a catalyst like the 9-11 attacks.

-Quote, If you made a phone call today or sent an email to a friend, there's a good chance that what you said or wrote was captured and screened by the country's largest intelligence agency.
+This is Steve Croft on 60 Minutes, quote, if you made a phone call today or sent an email to a friend, there's a good chance that what you said or wrote was captured and screened by the country's largest intelligence agency.

-The top secret global surveillance network is called Echelon.
+The top-secret global surveillance network is called Echelon.

 It's run by the National Security Agency.